Essar Hypermart

 Essar Hypermart is a steel retail chain headquartered at Mumbai, India.
 It has a steel retailing network of 520 outlets.
 Essar Hypermart is a part of the multinational conglomerate, the Essar Group.

 History

 The company was an initiative of Essar Steel, a 14 MTPA steel producer and one of India's largest; to bring steel directly to SMEs and end-users.
 With its origins in India, Essar Steel sought to eliminate the role of intermediaries in the steel-buying process.
 The first Essar Hypermart opened in Gandhidham, Gujarat in 2006.
 Since then, its network has grown to include smaller franchisees and the 100th Essar Hypermart opened in Ranchi in 2010.

 For the financial year 2009/2010, the company reported revenue of ₹3600 crore.

 About Essar Hypermart

 Essar Hypermart is a store for all steel products.
 It houses under a variety of steel products that cater to a variety of industry segments.
-Its product portfolio is backed by Essar Steel – a global steel producer with a presence in steel consuming markets like Asia and North America.
-Essar Hypermart also offers financing options like channel financing, letter of credit and bank guarantee facilities, and has introduced personalised services like the Door Delivery Model that delivers steel products directly to the consumer's doorstep.
-Essar Hypermart is also supported by the Essar Steel processing and distribution facilities that enable Essar Hypermart to meet the needs of customers with steel from a single to a few tonnes, customised in sizes and widths as per their requirements.
+Essar Hypermart is also supported by the Essar Steel processing and distribution facilities.